-Company VAT numbers are given only to VAT-registered businesses and can be found on your business’ VAT registration certificate.
-This important piece of paperwork will also outline when your first VAT return is due and the date from which your company went over the VAT registration threshold and therefore became required to register.
+Company numbers are given only to VAT-registered businesses and can be found on your business’ VAT registration certificate.
+This vital piece of paperwork will also outline when your first VAT return is due and the date from which your company went over the registration threshold.

 Is your business ready for making tax digital for VAT?

-Making Tax Digital (MTD) is changing the way UK businesses, accountants and bookkeepers do their taxes.
-Making Tax Digital for VAT makes it mandatory for VAT-registered businesses to keep records and submit VAT returns digitally
+Making Tax Digital (MTD) is changing how UK businesses, accountants and bookkeepers do their taxes.
+Making Tax Digital makes it mandatory for VAT-registered businesses to digitally keep records and submit VAT returns.

-When you sign up for one of our price packages you will automatically have access to these award winning accounting software: Xero, QuickBooks or FreeAgent.
-All are trusted by thousands of businesses in the UK and we are fully accredited and MTD compliant.
+When you sign up for one of our price packages, you will automatically access these award-winning accounting software: Xero, QuickBooks or FreeAgent.
+As a result, thousands of businesses trust all in the UK, and we are fully accredited and MTD compliant.

-We will provide you with VAT advice and VAT assistance whenever you require it so your business will always be compliant with this government initiative, and will file your VAT returns digitally.
+We will provide you with VAT advice and assistance whenever you require it so your business will always be compliant with this government initiative and file your returns digitally.